5 Tips for Upcycling a Planter Using Thrift Store Finds

 Visit a local upcycle shop for inspiration

 As part of our upcycling adventure last week, we had the opportunity to visit a few vintage shops in downtown Sumner.
-If you are planning any upcycle projects, this is definitely the best place to get started.
+If you are planning any upcycle projects, this is the best place to get started.
 Head to some local vintage shops to see how creative you can get in repurposing items.
-This definitely got our creative juices flowing as we contemplated our upcycled planters, but also realizing how we could reuse more items in our homes & give them a different purpose.
+This got our creative juices flowing as we contemplated our upcycled planters, but also realized how we could reuse more items in our homes & give them a different purpose.

 Our first stop was to the Junker’s Nest vintage shop & let me tell you, this is the most darling shop!
 They showed us how to put together this fall display inspired by the light green pumpkin.
 I love how all of these items coordinate so well with shades of green, brown, & cream for a non-traditional autumn look.
 I was inspired after seeing they used items from the outdoors, around the home & items found at thrift stores, all paired together in an eclectic assortment.
 Definitely inspiration for how to pull together items in our homes around our upcycled planters.

 The Inta-Vintage store features a collection of vendors who rent booths to display their beautiful treasures, all with different upcycle talents.
-You’ll find furniture given new life with speciality refinishing/painting skills or reupholstered seating, jewelry & clothing items made from recycled clothes & materials often found at the Goodwill outlet, and so much more.
+You’ll find furniture given new life with specialty refinishing/painting skills or reupholstered seating, jewelry & clothing items made from recycled clothes & materials often found at the Goodwill outlet, and so much more.
 I had to go back & visit on my own as it was just filled with so many fun finds.
 They also sell chalk paint, which I brought home with me, as I was so inspired by these darling vintage pieces in the stores & ready to give new life to some of our old items.

 For one example, check out the dramatic difference a little bit of paint & reupholstering with a foam pad & trendy fabric can do for a chair (these are very similar style chairs from Goodwill)

 If you do head down to downtown Sumner for upcycling inspiration, make sure to grab a friend and make an afternoon of it!
 There are so many cute vintage shops to visit along the downtown and you can stay and have lunch or dinner at Sorci’s, an amazing Italian restaurant right in the heart of Sumner and next to Van Lierop’s Garden Market.
-Sorci’s has been a long-time favorite of ours, due to not only delicious food, but we just love the quaint atmosphere.
+Sorci’s has been a long-time favorite of ours, due to not only the delicious food, but we just love the quaint atmosphere.
 We had a delicious lunch there for our upcycle event & it was a great ending to a fun day of shopping & learning.

 Use a variety of plants to spice up your planter